To use the Inspection Checklist, you will first need to create your list of items for your employees to check.

 8. In the ‘Template’ tab, add the inspection checklist items that you created before.
 The quantity and cost are not important.

-11. Now that you have the Inspection Checklist set up in your system, create a job as you normally would.
+10. Now that you have the Inspection Checklist set up in your system, create a job as you normally would.
 Assign a crew and schedule the job.
-If the resource that is assigned to the job has access to the technician home page, and the equipment assigned to him for that day has an Inspection Checklist, then he will be able to click on the ‘Inspection Checklist’ button and fill out the information.
+If the resource that is assigned to the job has access to the technician’s platform, they will be able to click on the ‘Inspection Checklist’ button on the home page and fill out the required information.

-12. Inside the checklist, the technician will be able to check whether the item still requires attention.
-There is also a field to add notes to an item if it still requires attention.
-The technician can then click ‘Save and Complete’ at the bottom of the screen to go back to their dashboard.
+11. Inside the checklist, the technician will be able to check whether the item still requires attention.
+There is also a field to add notes for each checklist item.
+The technician will then click ‘Save and Complete’ at the bottom of the screen to submit their checklist